phiryll/lexy/README.md

 * maps of supported types
   Whether map keys are ordered is optional because of the sorting overhead.
-Encoding and decoding will be correct if unordered keys are used, but the resulting byte slices will be neither orderable nor comparable.
+Encoding and decoding will be correct if unordered keys are used, but the resulting byte strings will be neither orderable nor comparable.
 * structs of supported types
   Lexy cannot access unexported struct fields.
 Otherwise, structs